 Safeguarding means reducing the risk and preventing harm occurring to children and adults in vulnerable situations.
 If you have concerns about a child or vulnerable adult or you have witnessed an incident which has concerned you, please report it.
 It is better to be wrong than to leave them in a dangerous situation.
 You can use the confidential Person or Property at Risk reporting line (answerphone message) on 01562 732383 or speak to your Neighbourhood Officer on 0300 003 5454.

 This is where tenants keep debris, rubbish, empty boxes, cans, stacks of newspapers and other items in bulk in their home.
 This not only can endanger themselves but also other tenants as it can be a health and safety hazard, particularly if flammable materials are kept in large quantities.
 The danger of hoarding could also severely restrict access for the emergency services in the event of an incident and encourage the spread of fires.

 We work closely with the Fire Service in cases where we believe that the conduct constitutes hoarding.
 We will take whatever steps necessary to help overcome this behaviour and ensure the safety and wellbeing of all residents.
-If you are struggling with the build up of items within your property, please speak to your Housing Officer about how we can help you manage this issue.
+If you are struggling with the build up of items within your property, please speak to your Neighbourhood Coordinator about how we can help you manage this issue.

 Domestic abuse can affect you, your partner your children, your partner's children or any other person living in your home.

 The UK government's definition of domestic abuse is 'any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial and emotional'